BitMEX/proof-of-reserves-liabilities/README.md

 The output's "total liabilities" value can be directly compared against the proved reserves value to give assurances about solvency.

-If a user is unable to prove their balance's inclusion in this total value, please contact us at https://www.bitmex.com/contact for assistance.
+If a user is unable to prove their balance's inclusion, please contact us at https://www.bitmex.com/contact for assistance.